demensdeum/Whitelist/README.md

 ## Overview

 This GramEXT extension manages a "whitelisted contacts" feature for Telegram Desktop.
 It uses the `GlobalProperties` object to store and validate the list of allowed contacts, automatically removing unapproved ones.

-## How It Works

-1. **Whitelist Setup**
-   - The whitelist is stored in the `GlobalProperties["WhitelistedContacts"]` array.
-   - Only contacts in this whitelist are retained.

-2. **Message Filtering**
-   - When a message is received, the script checks the sender's ID against the whitelist.
-   - If the sender is not whitelisted, the contact is deleted using the `ContactsController.delete()` method.

 ## Installation